vivianlink/PLAMS/doc/source/jobs.rst

             >>> def prerun(self):
             >>>     #do stuff

-        That change affects all instances of ``MyJob``, even those created before the above code was executed (obviously it won't affect instances previously finished).
+        That change affects all instances of ``MyJob``, even those created before the above code was executed (obviously it won't affect instances previously run and finished).

     *   you can bind the method directly to an instance using |add_to_instance| decorator::